Update February 2020:

 While I do have a running list of all the kids who live at SCH and are listed with the adoption advocacy website Reece’s Rainbow, I’d like to expand on these excerpts and give each child their own post.

 Today’s featured ‘Find Me Friday’ kid is: *Izzy! *Izzy is a 7-year-old girl who lives at Courage Home and is waiting for her family to find her.
 She is eligible to be adopted by single moms!

-PD: *Izzy is smiling big for the camera, wearing a blue floral dress with a huge, sparkly blue bow headband in her short, jet-black hair.
+PD: *Izzy smiles for the camera, wearing a blue floral dress w/ a huge, sparkly blue bow headband in her short, jet-black hair.
 A graphic covers part of her face to protect her identity.

 *Izzy has cerebral palsy.
 She can pull to stand and remain standing with minimal support.
 She can walk with hand support or a reverse walker.
 She gets around the house quickly with crawling and scooting.